The Cheapest Phone Plans with Unlimited Everything [December 2020]

 Fortunately, there are many affordable options!
 But which company provides the best deals?
 Read on to find out how to choose the best phone plan for you!

 Consider This Before Choosing a Cell Phone Plan

 Before we get to the cheapest cell phone plans, you should consider these things first:

 - Do you want a prepaid or a postpaid plan?
 You will have to pay in advance for the prepaid service, but it comes with perks.
 One perk is that the carrier will not check your credit, which is helpful for people with poor or nonexistent credit scores.
 On the other hand, postpaid service is paid at the end of a billing cycle and allows you to finance your phones.

 - How many lines do you need?
 The fewer lines you pay for, the more you’re going to pay per line.
-For example, a single line might be $50, while three lines might be just $30 per line.
+For example, a single line might be $50, while three lines may only be $30 per line.
 Multi-line options are a great way for families and friends to save money.

 - What network suits you best?
 Examine as many providers as you can and inform yourself about their strong and weak points.
 Primarily, you want to look at their coverage map, especially if you live outside of a major city.
 Even the networks with the most amount of coverage might not have any coverage in your area, while a smaller network does.
 A low-cost unlimited plan will not benefit you if you can’t use it.

 - Do you want to keep using your old phone or get a new one?
 Usually, cell phone carriers sell new phones to their users, but you can opt to keep your old device if it is unlocked.
 Make sure your phone is compatible with the plans you want to buy before closing the deal.
-Even though phones purchased through a carrier are usually locked to that carrier, most of them can be unlocked once the phone is payed for.
+Even though phones purchased through a carrier are usually locked to that carrier, most of them can be unlocked once the phone is paid for.